vicajilau/jcalendar/README.md

 This is a fork of the archived JCalendar project developed by [toedter](https://github.com/toedter/jcalendar) which stopped being maintained.
 Now JCalendar supports new technologies introduced from Java 8.

+## Start using JCalendar
+To start using JCalendar in your own project, the first thing you should do is:
+* Download the JCalendar.jar file available in the root directory of this repository.
+* Import the external jar to your project.
+Depending on the IDE, the import process may change (Check the web about how to import external jars in your specific IDE)

 ### License

 JCalendar is available as open source under the terms of the LGPL v2.1